-- University of Law, Bar Professional Training Course (Outstanding, top mark in Opinion Writing)
+- BPTC, University of Law (Outstanding, top of year in Opinion Writing)

 Scholarships and Prizes

-- Corpus Christi College, Cambridge: Manners Scholarship (for performance in part II exams)
+- Corpus Christi College, Cambridge: Manners Scholarship (for performance in Part I exams)

-- Corpus Christi College, Cambridge: Intermediate Exhibition (for performance in part I exams)
+- Corpus Christi College, Cambridge: Intermediate Exhibition (for performance in Part II exams)